 - rods, which identify shapes and movement

-Your brain recognises the nerve impulses as a visual image.
+Your brain then recognises these nerve impulses, or messages, as a visual image.

-Some people have vision impairment when they're born, or soon after birth.
+Some people have genetic vision impairment.
+This can be present when they're born, or soon after birth.

 Tips for healthy eyes